LeoHuang0511/DAANet/README.md

 # DAANet

-The official implementation of "Density-assisted Adaptive Alignment Network for Crowd Flux Estimation".
+The official implementation of "Density-assisted Adaptive Alignment Network for Video Individual Counting".

 # Installation